 Day 1: Begin of Tour Sorong (Irian Jaya/West Papua) - Teluk Tamulol (D)

 KatharinaYour flight will arrive in the West Papuan port town of Sorong, the gateway to Raja Ampat.
 Transfer from the airport to the harbor, where your pinisi will be waiting at anchor.
 Once settled into your cabin, your cruise director will familiarize you with the vessel’s facilities and safety procedures.
-Ready to start our adventure, we will weigh anchor and set a southerly course for the Misool archipelago, stopping for a refreshing swim along the way.
-We will then dine alfresco on the main deck while meeting the other passengers and crew and watching the sun set on our first day at sea.
+Ready to start our adventure, we will weigh anchor and set a southerly course for the archipelago.
+The following tour description is not fixed.
+Your captain and cruise director will make changes (due to weather and tides) to provide you with a unique experience.

 Day 2: Teluk Tamulol (B/L/D)

 Raja AmpatThis morning, we will wake to see the sun rise over the picturesque chain of islands that makes up the Misool archipelago.
 The topography is typical of ‘karst dissolution’, featuring a great number of tiny islets whose bases have been eroded over time by the relentless motion of the tides.
 We will spend the day maximizing everything that this fascinating area has to offer by marvelling at both the marine wonderland under the water and the magnificent landscape above the surface.
 We can test out our paddling skills in the sea kayaks, watch for birds perched on the rocks, or just sit back and take in the glorious scenery.
 After a full day of island hopping through this archipelago, our pinisi will spend a quiet night at Tamulol Bay.

 Day 3: Teluk Tamulol - Pulau Dajang (B/L/D)